-MIXTURE CONTROLS

-Two mixture controls are provided on these engines.

-• The Needle Valve

-When set to produce maximum power at full throttle, this establishes the basic fuel/air mixture strength.
-The correct mixture is then maintained by the carburettor's built-in automatic mixture control system to cover the engine's requirements at reduced throttle settings.

-The Mixture Control Valve (carburettor)

-•This meters fuel flow at part-throttle and idling speeds to ensure reliable operation as the throttle is opened and closed.
+Sport MIXTURE CONTROLS 10.5x6, 11x6-8, 12x6-7 Reminder!
+Never touch, or allow any object to come Two mixture controls are provided on this Carburetor. • The Needle Valve (at rear of engine) When set to produce maximum power at ful throttle, this establishes the basic fuel/air mixture strength.
+The correct mixture is then maintained by the carburetor's built-in automatic mixture control system to cover the engine's requirements a reduced throttle settings. • The Mixture Control Valve (carburetor) This meters fuel flow at part-throttle and idling speeds to ensure reliable operation as the throttle is opened and closed.
 The Mixture Control Valve is factory set for the approximate best result.
 First run the engine as received and readjust the Mixture Control Screw only if necessary.